-3. How does the project support investment in or adaptive re-purposing of existing facilities and infrastructure?
+4. How does the project support investment in or adaptive re-purposing of existing facilities and infrastructure?

-Rather than construct new facilities, Lake Michigan College is proposing an investment in a 45+ year existing facility and infrastructure.
-The structure, while dated, is sound and at least in one case, is ahead of its time with a 45+ year green roof.
+Rather than construct new facilities, Lake Michigan College is proposing an investment in a 50+ year existing facility and infrastructure.
+The structure, while dated, is sound and in at least in two cases, is ahead of its time with a 50+ year green roof and using the College's lake as part of the cooling system.
 The interior design is adaptable to re-purposing.
-Examples of planned repurposing include the development of a Business Education and Resource Center, including business classroom centralization, in space formerly used as a student union and wellness area.
+Examples of planned repurposing include the renovation of the Culinary and Hospitality Center in space formerly used as a student union and wellness area and centralization of the Health Science programs.
 The configuration of the College's learning resources allows for efficiencies, capturing space to support a Faculty Services Center.
 Repositioning and reducing the size of current lecture halls provides space for the Student Success Center.
 Infrastructure improvements to meet ADA standards and increase technology capabilities can be made as we upgrade the building's HVAC.

-4. Does the project address or mitigate any current health/safety deficiencies relative to existing facilities?
+5. Does the project address or mitigate any current health/safety deficiencies relative to existing facilities?
 If yes, please explain.